Daraak/python_projects/README.md

 3. Stone Paper Scissor:- Many of us have played this game with friends (humans), let's try once palying with a machine

 4. Healthy Programmer:- This program is intended to take care of the health of programmers, works as an audio reminder system (audio files included) and tells that how a programmer can take care of his/her health even while working.

+5. Euclidean Distance:- This program is intended to find the "Euclidean Distance" between the given two coordinates.

+input:-
+test_cases = "n" (number of test_cases)
+values = x1, y1, x2, y2 (values for each test case)

+output:-
+Distance: x.xx (distance between the given coordinates)